sokol4328/aeroATISgenerator/log.md

 10/05-25
 V 1.0.2
 Thanks to all of the training evaluators in the discord server I fixed some issues that i didn't realise I had.
 Always nice to get someone to test your code

+13/05-25
+V 1.0.3
+Added "Runway in use" in CAA format if only one runway is active based on ArrivalRunway property Added a function to automaticly get and display UTC time in the Time field in all formats